Supporting Guidance: employer compliance: guidance by subject: penalties: formal action

 The attached formal action penalty table (Word 86KB) shows the main penalty offences for which you may need to consider taking formal action.

 The table is not exhaustive.
-If you propose to seek a formal penalty determination for any other type of penalty offence, for example student loans, you should seek advice from TAA Technical before proceeding, see COG904770.
+If you propose to seek a formal penalty determination for any other type of penalty offence, for example student loans, you should seek advice from Tax Administration Litigation and Advice before proceeding, see COG904770.

 In all instances the employer/contractor can appeal against the penalty COG914305.
 Any appeal will be heard by Tribunal (except where the penalty was determined by the Tribunal themselves) and where there is a related appeal against a decision, determination or assessment all appeals should be heard at the same time.
 Once the penalty has been determined by the Tribunal any appeal would be taken to the High Court.